VR’s Biggest Problem and How We Could (Maybe) Solve It

 Not directly related, but it probably feels much worse to move diagonally than forward in VR because you’re seeing things move along both the z- and x-axis, rather than just one.
 That’s double the visual information and therefore double (or more) of a mismatch with what your inner ear is feeling.

-Isotropic noise should theoretically be the most effective at causing motion sickness, since it’s noise “in all orientations”.
+Isotropic noise should theoretically be the most effective at causing motion sickness, since it’s noise “in all orientations” and therefore makes for the most reliable signal.
 Image from 3Delight Cloud

 It sees things in peripheral vision

-It’s much better at responding to stuff that’s happening in your peripheral vision than other systems involved in vision.
+It’s much better at responding to stuff that’s happening in your peripheral vision than other systems involved in vision (Baseler and Sutter, 1997).

-You can test this out by testing how hard it is to see an object far in your peripheral vision when it’s not moving versus when it is.
+You can experience this by testing how hard it is to see an object far in your peripheral vision when it’s not moving versus when it is.
 Moving objects are much more noticeable in peripheral vision, since this system is taking care of that.

 It gets used to things after they move at a constant speed for a while